spacekitcat/reinforcement-learning-tic-tac-toe/README.md

 The program drops into interactive mode after training so that the policy can be evaluated.

-N.B.
-The first decision is always random because you can force a draw from any move made in move 1 (X) or move 2 (O), randomizing the first move is a hack to stop it over training one specific path at the expense of all others.

 ## Performance

-It's reasonably fast, I estimate it can do 1000 games a second.
+It's reasonably fast, I estimate it can do 1500 games a second.

 ## Running